Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/meta-pixel.md

 Keep these things in mind when sending Amplitude data to Meta.

-- Amplitude uses the `external_id` user property field in Meta Pixel for user matching.
-- Amplitude allows you to customize mappings that will appear in the `user_data` array of Meta Pixel for conversion.
+- Amplitude allows you to customize mappings that to include in the `user_data` array of Meta Pixel for conversion.
-- User data that's sent to MetaPixel that requires hashing will be hashed.
+- User data that's sent to Meta Pixel that requires hashing will be hashed.
 Ensure that the data isn't already hashed.
+See a full list of accepted parameters and whether they're hashed [in the Meta Pixel documentation](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/customer-information-parameters/).
-- Other event properties selected in the **Specify event properties to send** that Amplitude sends are stored as 'custom data'.
+- Other event properties selected in the **Specify event properties to send** that Amplitude sends are stored as `custom_data`, which can be used to define audiences within Meta Pixel.
 Because of this, normal Meta conversion can't be applied to those events.
 You must create a custom conversion using this [Meta guide](https://www.facebook.com/business/help/2375212726097833?id=1205376682832142 "https://www.facebook.com/business/help/2375212726097833?id=1205376682832142").
 - The rate limits for Pixel are determined on a per-account basis.
 If you have rate limiting issues, report them to your Meta CSM.
 - You must have a Meta developer account to access the events forwarded to Pixel.